Why Did God Let Adam And Eve Be Tempted?

 The answer to this question is a matter of love.

-God’s command to not eat the forbidden fruit offered them a binary choice to either comply with his will or defy it.
+God’s command not to eat the forbidden fruit offered them a binary choice: to either comply with his will or defy it.

 Compliance would have entwined their wills around his, a trait they would have passed on to us.
 Unfortunately for them and us, they chose noncompliance.